Year-Round Buddhist Training on the North Coast of The Netherlands

 Zen River Cookbook Vol. 1 & 2

-Zen River Cookbook Volumes 1 (2015) and 2 (2022): Two compilations of illustrated recipes cooked in the Zen River kitchen.
-They were written by the head tenzo at Zen River Temple, Tamara Myoho Gabrysch.
+Zen River Cookbook Volume 1 (2015) and Volume 2 (2022): Two compilations of illustrated recipes cooked in the Zen River kitchen.
+The head tenzo at Zen River Temple, Tamara Myoho Gabrysch wrote them.
 Both books are for sale through all Amazon storefronts.

 Email updates are usually sent out monthly.